Fast Approximate Dynamic Programming for Input-Affine Dynamics: From minimization in primal domain to addition in dual domain

 The two remaining conjugate operations of the CDP path in Figure~\ref{fig:CDP1} are handled numerically.
-To be precise, first, for a grid-like discretization~$\setg{Y}$ of the dual domain, we employ LLT to compute $\lftdd{J}: \setg{Y} \ra \R$ using the data points $\disc{J}: \setg{X} \ra \R$.
-We will discuss the construction of $\setg{Y}$ in Section~\ref{subsec:error alg 1}.
+In particular, we again take a sample-based approach and compute $\cdpo [J]$ for a finite number of states $x \in \setg{X}$.
+To be precise, for a grid-like discretization~$\setg{Y}$ of the dual domain, we employ LLT to compute $\lftdd{J}: \setg{Y} \ra \R$ using the data points $\disc{J}: \setg{X} \ra \R$.
+Proper construction of $\setg{Y}$ will be discussed shortly.
 Now, let

-be an approximation of $\phi_x$~\eqref{eq:CDP op conj b}, where we used the discrete conjugate~$\lftd{J}$ instead of the conjugate~$\lftc{J}$.
-Then, we can also handle the last conjugate transform numerically, and approximate $\lftc{\phi_x}\big(\dynx(x)\big)$ by
+be a discrete \emph{approximation} of $\phi_x$ in~\eqref{eq:CDP op conj b}.
+The approximation stems from the fact that we used the discrete conjugate~$\lftd{J}$ instead of the conjugate~$\lftc{J}$.
+Using this object, we can also handle the last conjugate transform in Figure~\ref{fig:CDP1} numerically, and approximate $\lftc{\phi_x}\big(\dynx(x)\big)$ in~\eqref{eq:CDP op conj a} by

 via enumeration over~$y \in \setg{Y}$.
 Based on the construction described above, we can introduce the \emph{discrete} CDP (d-CDP) operator as follows

 Algorithm~\ref{alg:d-CDP general} provides the pseudo-code for the numerical implementation of the d-CDP operation~\eqref{eq:d-CDP op}.
 In the next subsection, we analyze the complexity and error of Algorithm~\ref{alg:d-CDP general}.